-Grants will be awarded in amounts to be determined by the Committee and on recommendation to the ASHBA Board of Directors.
-Individuals and organizations that have previously received Bruce Hanson Grants will not be affected by the emergency grant as to the cycle of when they may apply for the Bruce Hanson Grant.
+Grants will be awarded in amounts to be determined by the Committee and on recommendation to ASHBA.
+Individuals and organizations that have previously received Bruce Hanson Grants must wait at least three (3) years before reapplying.
 All Applicants, regardless of membership status, shall be required to abide by ASHBA's Code of Conduct.

 Successful Applicants will be required to complete a Progress Report and Final Evaluation Form at six (6) months and upon completion of the activities for which the grant was awarded, respectively.
-Not submitting these forms may preclude an organization from receiving a grant in the future.
+Not-submitting these forms may preclude an organization from receiving a grant in the future.